Buying a used BMW: models, ratings, common problems

 2002-2008 BMW 7-series

 The flagman 7 Series is the largest BMW luxury sedan.
-What is interesting, the 7 Series depreciates a lot over time.
+Interestingly, the 7 Series depreciates a lot over time.
 As we checked in 2012, the prices varied from under $8,000 for the 2002 model to over $45,000 for the 2008 model, even though it's pretty much the same car.
 This means that if you want to buy a used BMW 7 Series, opt for a 7-9 years old instead of 3-year old, as it will be a lot cheaper.
 Reliability-wise the 7 Series is rated below average by Consumer Reports.
 The NHTSA haven't crash-tested the 7 Series, but given the size it should be pretty safe.

 With a V8 or V12 engine, the 7 Series is obviously not a gas sipper; the 2008 8-cylinder 750i is rated at 15/23 MPG, while the 2008 V12 760LI gets 13/20 MPG with the estimated yearly fuel cost at $4,100.
 The cost of ownership for the 7 Series tops other Bimmers by a large margin.
 For instance, a set of 4 Michelin tires for the 2008 BMW 760i is priced at around $1,586.
 You can buy the 7 Series for under $10,000, but we wouldn't be surprised if you pay more than that for gas, insurance, repair and maintenance within one year of ownership.
 Still, it's a gorgeous-looking solid car.